-- Viral Threats: We have studied the epidemiology of novel influenza virus infection, conducted research on the epidemiology and prevention of influenza, evaluated antiviral and vaccine effectiveness, and conducted studies on preparedness for pandemic influenza.
+- Viral Threats: We have studied the epidemiology of novel influenza, RSV, and SARS-CoV-2 infections, conducted research on the epidemiology and prevention of these viral threats, evaluated antiviral and vaccine effectiveness, and conducted studies on preparedness for pandemic influenza.

 - Opioid Epidemic: Abt has partnered with CDC to develop an opioid prescribing guideline and implement it through electronic clinical decision support in primary care settings.
 We have also implemented and evaluated CDC opioid-related quality improvement measures in clinical settings and contributed to understanding pain management for adolescents and treatment of opioid use disorder for adolescents.

 - Maternal and Child Health: Abt has conducted surveys to monitor influenza and Tdap vaccination coverage among pregnant women, supported the design and development of a validation study of maternity practices, and helped identify and implement best practices to support optimal infant nutrition.

 Through these activities, Abt has contributed data for decision-making and advanced the body of knowledge in various public health and health care areas.
 Our goals are to build capacity and improve practice and health service delivery.
 To see the results of some of these projects, please see the links below.